MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/content/week4/dsf.md

 ````

 With the parameters as used in the code above, you should be able to reproduce the results shown in {numref}`fig:dssf_small`.
 To improve these results we can use a larger system size, and simulate to longer times.
 Since the system is critical, we will also need to increase the bond dimension to get accurate results.
-The results presented in {numref}`fig:mpsfinal` at the start were produced using $L=100$ and $\chi=32$.

 ```{figure} images/dssf_small.jpg
 ---